jalik/js-pagination-helper/README.md

 // Returns the closest valid page.
 // In this case, it returns 20 since the last page is 20. pagination.getClosestPage(42)

+// Returns the first page (see minPage option) pagination.getFirstPage()

 // Returns the last page.
 // In this case, it returns 20 (20 = 200 / 10).